 The linking verbs, ‘was were‘ are in the past tense but they are used differently.

-This usage is an important grammatical concept and is used extensively in writing and sentence formation.
+This ‘was were usage’ is an important grammatical concept and is used extensively in writing and sentence formation.
 This pack will help children practice these linking verbs.

 Let’s understand the grammar behind these linking verbs.